Sign in Create account

 Tunic

-At first, make 29 squares due to the scheme 1: 15 squares for back and 14 squares for front.
+At first, make 29 squares due to the scheme: 15 squares for the back and 14 squares for the front.

 Assembly

 Connect squares between one another in the process of making the last row due to the scheme.
 For side cuts, leave 1 lower square open from both sides.
-For arm-holes, leave 1,5 upper squares open from both sides from back and front.
-Fasten arm-holes 5 rows of single crochets, neck-hole – with 4 rows of single crochets and 1 row of “shrimp stitch”.
+For arm-holes, leave 1.5 upper squares open from both sides from back and front.
+Fasten arm-holes with 5 rows of single crochets, neck-hole with 4 rows of single crochets and 1 row of “shrimp stitch.”
 Fasten lower edge and side cuts with 5 rows of single crochets.

 Bag with Flap

-Fasten the obtained rectangular with 1 row of single crochets.
-Then, fasten the long sides of rectangular due to the scheme 2.
-Size of rectangular is 28 x 18 cm.
+Fasten the obtained rectangle with 1 row of single crochets.
+Then, fasten the long sides of the rectangle due to the scheme.
+The size of the rectangle is 28 x 18 cm.

 Assembly

-Sew the obtained purple rectangular to the 2/3 black detail – this will be flap and back side of bag.
-Fold the rest 14 cm of black detail inside under the flap.
-Make side from both sides in the following way: 1 row of “shrimps stitch” and 3 rows of single crochets from RS.
+Sew the obtained purple rectangle to the 2/3 black detail – this will be the flap and back side of the bag.
+Fold the rest 14 cm of the black detail inside under the flap.
+Make sides from both sides in the following way: 1 row of “shrimp stitch” and 3 rows of single crochets from the right side (RS).

-Sew cord to the sides of bag, the rest part of cord, which isn’t sewn – handle.
-Sew 2 pieces of adhesive taps to the inner side of flap of lower part of back and to the bag itself, as fastener.
+Sew the cord to the sides of the bag; the rest part of the cord, which isn’t sewn – will become the handle.
+Sew 2 pieces of adhesive tape to the inner side of the flap of the lower part of the back and to the bag itself, as a fastener.

 Like!1